sonic-net/SONiC/doc/pins/critical_state_hld.md

   static SystemStateHelper& GetInstance();

-  // Returns true if the system is in critical state. bool IsSystemCritical() const;
+  // Returns true if the system is in critical state.
+  // The system is in critical state if a component is in kError
+  // state or kInactive state.
+  bool IsSystemCritical() const;

   // Returns a description of why the system is in critical state.